 When it comes to computers or technology, “Legacy” is a term that refers to obsolete computers or systems which are still in existence while upgraded versions have been invented to replace them.
 If you are using Legacy POS systems and are starting to notice signs of deterioration, you should consider updating and installing a new system.

 As a result, we recommend you use a cloud-based POS system.
-For there are some barriers you would face when adopting a Legacy POS system.
-Here are some reasons that you should take notice.
+There are some barriers you would face when adopting a legacy POS system.
+Here are some reasons that you should take notice of.

 - Legacy POS’s operating system is obsolete, the interface is out of date, and the software is slow to seriously limit the growth of retailers because it cannot grow to meet current needs.